 - Newspapers Greek current affairs are covered in the daily English-language edition of Kathimerini (www.ekathimerini.com) within the New York Times International Edition.

 - DVDs Greece is region code 2 if buying DVDs to watch back home.

-In cities, debit and credit cards are accepted but in out-of-the-way locations you'll need cash.
-Most towns have ATMs but they're often out of order.
+In cities, debit and credit cards are accepted but in out-of-the-way locations it's handy to have cash.
+Most towns have ATMs, but they may be out of order.